earends/Clock-Blog/README.md

 - need to set a pin for creating a blog post
 - going and not going need to be added to database
 - going, not, and maybe needs to be configured with backend functionality
+- functionaliity to add an event
+- functionality to update, delete blog/event